 Air Source Heat Pump Cost

-An air source heat pump can be half to a third of the cost of a ground source installation.
+An air-source heat pump can cost half to a third as much as a ground-source installation.

-Once a suitable site is chosen, the install can be fairly quick with minimal disruption.
+Once a suitable site is chosen, the installation can be fairly quick with minimal disruption.

 Disadvantages Of Air Source Heat Pumps